-

 “The Community Climate Change Project sought to document the changes in climate in Wooster, Ohio and surrounding communities.
 Through the collection, analy […] -

-Greg Wiles wrote a new post, Wooster geologists at the Joint North-Central and Southeastern Section Meeting of the Geological Society of America in Cincinnati, on the site The College of Wooster Tree Ring Lab 4 months, 1 week ago
+Greg Wiles wrote a new post on the site The College of Wooster Tree Ring Lab 3 years ago

 Cincinnati, Ohio — This week Professor Wiles, Nick Wiesenberg and I attended the 2022 Joint North-Central and Southeastern meeting of the Geological Society of America in Cincinnati, about a three-hour drive so […]